fukamachi/integral/README.markdown

 # Integral

+THIS LIBRARY IS NOT COMPLETED.
+DON'T USE THIS TILL I SAY IT'S READY.

 Integral is an object relational mapper for Common Lisp based on [CL-DBL](https://github.com/fukamachi/cl-dbi) and [SxQL](https://github.com/fukamachi/sxql).

 <span style="color:red">Warning</span>: This software is still ALPHA quality.
 The APIs will be likely to change.